szczyglis-dev/py-gpt/README.md

 sudo snap connect pygpt:audio-record :audio-record
 ```

+**Access to microphone and audio in Windows version:**

+If you have a problems with audio or microphone in the non-binary PIP/Python version on Windows, check to see if FFmpeg is installed.
+If it's not, install it and add it to the PATH.
+You can find a tutorial on how to do this here: https://phoenixnap.com/kb/ffmpeg-windows.
+The binary version already includes FFmpeg.

 **Windows and VC++ Redistributable**

 On Windows, the proper functioning requires the installation of the `VC++ Redistributable`, which can be found on the Microsoft website: